yakitoritabetai/Leaflet.LabelTextCollision/README.md

 # Leaflet.LabelTextCollision
-Leaflet.LabelText is a plug-in to display without colliding labels to leaflet.
+Leaflet.LabelTextCollision is a plug-in to display without colliding labels to leaflet.

 Supports Leaflet 1.0.0+ branches.